omeka/omeka-s-enduser/docs/sites/site_pages.md

 # Site Pages

 Pages form the content of your [sites](../sites/index.md).
-A site can have one or many pages.
+A site can have one or many pages, and these pages can be [organized, using Navigation](site_navigation.md), into a linear storyline (such as for virtual exhibits) or in a more hierarchical way (such as into chapters).

 Manage the pages for a site by navigating to the Sites section on the left-hand navigation of the admin dashboard.
 Select the site for which you want to manage the pages and click either the title or the edit (pencil) button to edit that site.